 And because we’re no strangers to maddening mornings, we decided to simplify grain-free breakfasts.
 We recreated not one, but two of our favorite former cereal flavors, then packaged it in a bag so we could enjoy it on the run.
 You can pour the milk straight into the bag or eat it dry, easily enjoying it on the go.

 Oh, we almost forgot.
 You don’t even need a trip to the grocery store to find it.
-We ship directly to your front door, making The Cereal School the most convenient grain-free breakfast you’ve tried yet.
+We ship directly to your front door, making Schoolyard Snacks the most convenient grain-free breakfast you’ve tried yet.
 For more ideas, check out this guide to 45 grain-free snacks that you'll enjoy anytime.